ruby-grape/grape/UPGRADING.md

 ### Upgrading to >= 0.16.0

+#### Removed official support for Ruby < 2.2.2

+Since 0.16.3 Grape is no longer automatically tested against versions of Ruby prior to 2.2.2.
+This is because of its dependency on activesupport which, with version 5.0.0, now requires at least Ruby 2.2.2.

 #### Changed priority of `rescue_from` clauses applying

 Since 0.16.3 `rescue_from` clauses declared inside namespace would take a priority over ones declared in the root scope.